fmoehrlein/fair_pbpm_demo/README.md

    - **Linux**: `./run.sh`
    - **Windows**: `./run.bat` (untested, AI generated based on run.sh)

-This creates a virtual environment (if needed), installs requirements, and starts the backend server.
+This creates a virtual environment of Python 3.11 (if needed), installs requirements.txt, and starts the backend server using:

+    python backend/backend.py

 *(First run will take a couple of minutes.)*

 ## Try the Interface